liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Offers--OffersApi.md

 ##### `public ` [`OffersDto`](.github/workflows/documentation/md/AtomicMarketApiClient--Offers--OffersDto.md#class_atomic_market_api_client_1_1_offers_1_1_offers_dto)` ` [`Offers`](#class_atomic_market_api_client_1_1_offers_1_1_offers_api_1a6ad9622cb51a2bfb25dce65cc64dacd3)`()`

-This function will make a GET request to the `/offers` endpoint and return the response as a
+This function will make a GET request to the `/offers` endpoint and return the response as a `OffersDto` object.

-`OffersDto` object

 #### Returns
 A list of offers